Anne Frank Inspire Academy: Curriculum and operations

 Teachers are known as "facilitators" at this school.
 Learning is self-directed, with students meeting advisors and attending teacher-directed seminars each morning before starting work.
 Students may engage in tutoring, work in small groups, or work by themselves.
 Therefore, the school lacks a bell schedule, as well as desks and hallways seen in traditional middle schools.
 Students described the movement throughout the school as "controlled chaos".
 As of mid-2025, the school has taken to referring to the former High School and Middle School buildings as the "Steam building" and "Humanities building" respectively.
-Following this change, students in grades 6th-12th grade now traverse between these two buildings several times per school day, with the Steam building dedicated to STEM subjects, while the Humanities building is dedicated to subjects such as history and English.
+Following this change, students in grades 6th-12th grade now traverse between these two buildings several times per school day, with the STEAM building dedicated to Science, Technology, Engineering, and Mathematical subjects, while the Humanities building is dedicated to subjects such as history and English.
 School hours span from 8:00 AM to 4:00 PM, with lunch beginning at around 12:00 depending on grade level (high school & middle school), requiring students to sign in at the front desk of either the elementary building or Humanities building for grades 6th-12th if arriving later than 7:45.
 Typically, students do not have mandatory fridays, as the school implements a "focus friday", in which students are only required to attend school if they are not caught up academically.
 Occasionally, a Friday will be mandatory, typically if a holiday that would have dismissed school falls earlier that same week.